School board races, both nationally and locally, a heated front in culture wars

 According to the report by WBUR, in Massachusetts, voters unsuccessfully tried to recall two school committee members who supported a vaccine mandate for some students in Belchertown, in western Massachusetts.

-In Bourne, a recall failed against a board member who vowed to ensure critical race theory was not being taught in her town.

-In the Dudley-Charlton school district, some residents unsuccessfully pushed to recall five school committee members over issues including COVID mask requirements and the hiring of the diversity consultant.

-And on Friday the Worcester Telegram & Gazette reported that a group of parents is suing 22 school officials in Central Massachusetts over alleged physical and emotional injuries to their children caused by school mask mandates.
+And recently, the Worcester Telegram & Gazette reported that a group of parents is suing 22 school officials in Central Massachusetts over alleged physical and emotional injuries to their children caused by school mask mandates.
 The parents are seeking damages of $24 million.

 Last fall, the National School Boards Association sent a letter to President Joe Biden asking for help from federal law enforcement, including the Justice, Education and Homeland Security departments as well as the FBI, saying: “These heinous actions could be the equivalent to a form of domestic terrorism and hate crimes.”